How to Change Your Thought Patterns

-Our thoughts are influenced by patterns and repetitions.
+Our thoughts are shaped by patterns and repetition

-Researchers estimate we have between 12,000 and 50,000 thoughts each day, with up to 80% of them being negative.
-Our thoughts follow patterns and repetitions, meaning we likely think many of the same thoughts every day (source: Queen’s University, Canada).
+Researchers estimate that we have anywhere from 12,000 to 50,000 thoughts every day, with up to 80% of them being negative.
+Our thoughts follow patterns and repetition, meaning we often think many of the same thoughts day after day (source: Queen’s University, Canada).

 2. Challenge your negative thoughts.

-When negative thoughts arise, practice challenging them.
-Ask yourself if these thoughts are realistic or helpful.
-Look for evidence that might disprove them.
+When negative thoughts pop up, practice challenging them.
+Ask yourself whether these thoughts reflect reality or if there are other ways to view the situation.
+Look for evidence that disproves the negative thoughts.

 Ask yourself: